tkortz/isorc20_experiments/README.md

 ### d) Add pedestrians

 From a third terminal window, navigate to the CARLA Python API directory and use `spawn_npc.py` to add pedestrians (you don't need to add vehicles, as they are part of the scenario configuration).
-Note that there are no pedestrians present in Scenario 3.
+Note that there are no pedestrians present in Scenario 3 or Scenario 5.

 ```
 cd $CARLA_DIR/PythonAPI/examples